arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 myNumber = 1;
 ```

 Compilation will fail if the variable **might** not have been initialized.
 For instance, the program below gets an input from the user (typed in the console).
 If that input is `0`, it assigns value `1` to `x`; otherwise it does not perform this assignment, so `x` is left uninitialized.
 Because `x` might be left uninitialized, the code will not even compile.
+Don't worry about the lines below that don't make sense; we haven't covered the `Scanner` yet, or `if` statements.
+The `if` statement might make intuitive sense to you, and it might not; either way, we'll cover it later.

 ```java
 import java.util.Scanner;